 PAYE stands for Pay As You Earn.
-The PAYE system is a method of tax deduction under which a person's employer calculates the tax due and deducts it each time a payment of wages, salary, etc. is made to an employee, and a method of collecting PRSI.
+The PAYE system is a method of Income tax and USC deductions under which a person's employer calculates and deducts the amount(s) due each time a payment of wages, salary, etc. is made to an employee.
+It is also a method of collecting PRSI.

-For detailed information see
+For detailed information see:

 - Employee’s Guide to PAYE IT11

 - Code of Practice for Determining Employment or Self-Employment Status of Individuals (PDF, 325KB)

 The following Tax Return Forms are completed by PAYE taxpayers (depending on your personal circumstances).